-Clash of titans: How Saudi-Russian fight is melting markets
+AP Explains: The oil market meltdown and its global impact

 “The Russians are doing this out of long-term strategic considerations,” said Tom Adshead, research director for the Macro-Advisory consulting firm in Moscow.
 “Their view is that by doing this they can damage the financial health of U.S. shale-oil producers and that by doing this they can take a lot of U.S. capacity offline and thereby remove U.S. producers as a source of competition.
 The other thing that is on their mind in all this is that if they cut then that will also primarily benefit U.S. producers.”

-“So they’ve decided they’re going to take some short-term pain in order to inflict damage on one of their major competitors.”
+“So they’ve decided they’re going to take some short-term pain in order to inflict damage on one of their major competitors,” Adshead said.

 Stephen Innes, chief market strategist at financial services firm AxiCorp., says Russian President Vladimir Putin may also have decided to hit back at the U.S. industry after Washington placed sanctions on Russian state oil company Rosneft for marketing Venezuela’s oil.